Main / Edit / History / / Users Area

 Introduction

-Security is one of the major concerns in development of web applications as they are instantly exposed to the world that is full of potential attackers.
+Security is one of the major concerns in the development of web applications as they are instantly exposed to the general public where there are a lot of potential attackers.

 Writing web applications today is very similar to walking over a minefield.
 If you don't have proper tools and knowledge you are most likely going to loose a "virtual leg".